Neural network relief: a pruning algorithm based on neural activity: Introduction

 Pruning is a common technique for neural network compression \cite{karnin1990simple}, where the main goal is to reduce memory and computational costs of inference.
 Pruning assumes particular relevance for deep neural networks because modern architectures involve several millions of parameters.
 Existing pruning methods are based on different strategies, e.g Hessian analysis \cite{lecun1990optimal, hassibi1993second}, magnitudes of weights \cite{han2015learning}, data-driven approaches \cite{hu2016network,ancona2020shapley}, among others \cite{ullrich2017soft, molchanov2017variational}.
 Pruning can be done in one shot \cite{zhao2019variational} or in an iterative way \cite{frankle2018lottery}, and it is possible to prune connections \cite{lecun1990optimal, hassibi1993second, dong2017learning,han2015deep}, neurons \cite{molchanov2019importance, louizos2017bayesian, ancona2020shapley} or filters for convolutional layers \cite{he2017channel, he2018soft}.
 The typical pruning pipeline includes three stages: training the original network, pruning parameters and fine-tuning.
 Recently, interesting solutions for the third stage have been suggested that involve weight rewinding \cite{frankle2018lottery} and learning rate rewinding \cite{renda2020comparing}.

 We have developed an algorithm that aims to prune a network without a significant decrease in accuracy after every iteration by keeping the signal in the network at some predefined level close to the original one.
 This contrasts with strategies that use a pre-defined ratio of parameters to prune \cite{hu2016network,ancona2020shapley,frankle2018lottery} which may lead to a drastic drop in accuracy for relatively high ratios.
 We look at the local behaviour of a particular connection and its contribution to the neuron, but not at the output or the loss function.
-Our aim is to deactivate unimportant connections for a given problem in order to free them for other tasks.
-Therefore, we want to reduce the number of parameters, although we expect a reduction of the computational complexity (FLOPs) as well.
+Our aim is to deactivate unimportant connections for a given problem in order to free them for other tasks -- a crucial step towards novel architectural continual learning strategies \cite{mallya2018packnet, mallya2018piggyback}.
+Sparse architectures are also more robust to noisy data \cite{ahmad2019can} and exhibit benefits in the context of adversarial training \cite{ye2019adversarial, liao2022achieving}.
+Therefore, we focus on reducing the number of parameters of deep learning models targeting these scenarios, although we expect a reduction of the computational complexity (FLOPs) as well.

 Our iterative pruning algorithm is based on an importance score metric proposed herein that quantifies the relevance of each connection to the local neuron behaviour.
 We show compressions of more than 50 times for VGG \cite{simonyan2014very} architectures on CIFAR-10 and Tiny-ImageNet datasets with a marginal drop of accuracy.
 We also apply our method to ResNets \cite{he2016deep}, achieving better parameter compression than state-of-the-art algorithms with a comparable decrease of accuracy on CIFAR-10 dataset.
-In addition, we visualise the effects of our pruning strategy in the information propagation through the network, and we observe a significant homogenization of the importance of the pruned neurons.
-We associate this homogenization to the notion of neural network relief: using fewer neuronal connections and distributing importance among them.
+In addition, we visualise the effects of our pruning strategy on the information propagation through the network, and we observe a significant homogenization of the importance of the pruned neurons.
+We associate this homogenization with the notion of neural network relief: using fewer neuronal connections and distributing importance among them.